WHAT WE BELIEVE IN

 2. The One True God

-The one true God has revealed himself as the eternally self-existent “I AM,” the Creator of heaven and earth and the Redeemer of mankind.
-He has further revealed himself as embodying the principles of relationship and association as Father, Son, and Holy Spirit (Deuteronomy 6:4; Isaiah 43:10,11; Matthew 28:19; Luke 3:22).
+There is only one true God.
+He has revealed Himself as the eternal “I AM”—the Creator of everything and the Redeemer of humanity.
+He has also made Himself known in relationship as Father, Son, and Holy Spirit (Deuteronomy 6:4; Isaiah 43:10-11; Matthew 28:19; Luke 3:22).

 3. The Deity of the Lord Jesus Christ

-The Lord Jesus Christ is the eternal Son of God.
-The Scriptures declare:
+Jesus Christ is the eternal Son of God.
+The Scriptures affirm:

 4. The Fall of Man